 There are different rules if you’re exporting animal by-products like animal proteins, meat and bone meal that will be used in animal feed or pet food.

-Your certificate will be sent to your local authority or official veterinarian within 7 working days.
+APHA will send your EHC to your OV within 7 working days.

 Apply for a certificate of free sale

 Save a copy of this Trader@rpa.gov.uk.to your computer.
 Fill in all relevant parts, then email it to